-Where there is a safeguarding concern, the school will ensure the student's wishes and feelings are taken into account wherever possible and will work with them (and their families where appropriate) when determining what action to take and what services to provide.
+Where there is a safeguarding concern, the school will ensure the student's wishes and feelings are considered wherever possible and will work with them (and their families where appropriate) when determining what action to take and what services to provide.
 This is particularly important in the context of harmful sexual behaviours, such as sexual harassment and violence.
 The school manages this by providing a safe place for disclosures and will make appropriate changes if necessary to ensure the safety and well-being of the child.
-For the children with communication difficulties or vulnerabilities appropriate tools are used to support with this.
+For the children with communication difficulties or vulnerabilities appropriate tools are used such as 'Wizard and Fairies' or 'The My Home'.

-Information sharing: Safeguarding information will often be special category personal data and the school will comply with data protection law and have due regard to the Department for Education's guidance 'Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers' (DfE, May 2024), and the relevant provisions of KCSIE when sharing such data.
-Personal information may be shared by the school with a third party (such as the police or local authority) without consent if there is a lawful basis to do so such as were doing so is to promote a child's welfare or where their safety may be at risk.
+Information sharing: Safeguarding information will often be special category personal data and the school will comply with data protection law and have due regard to the Department for Education's guidance 'Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents, and carers' (2018), and the relevant provisions of KCSIE when sharing such data.
+Personal information may be shared by the school with a third party (such as the police or local authority) without consent if there is a lawful basis to do so such as were doing so is in order to promote a child's welfare or where their safety may be at risk.
 This is because the Data Protection Act 2018 includes 'safeguarding children and individuals at risk' as a condition that allows information to be shared without consent in certain circumstances.
 Any decision to share or withhold information will be recorded together with the reasons for it and who the information has been given to.
 The school operates its processes with the best interests of the student at its heart.

-Information sharing is vital in identifying and tackling all forms of abuse, neglect and exploitation, and in promoting children's welfare, including their educational outcomes.
+Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
 Schools have clear powers to share, hold and use information for these purposes.
 The school will ensure relevant staff comply with the relevant data protection principles when processing and sharing personal information, as provided for in the Data Protection Act 2018 and the UK GDPR.
 As part of this, the school will ensure that members of staff:

-- are confident of the processing conditions which allow them to process and share information for safeguarding purposes, including information which is 'special category personal data'. - understand that 'safeguarding of children and individuals at risk' is a processing condition that allows practitioners to share special category personal data without consent in certain circumstances. - Do not provide pupils' personal data where the sharing does not comply with data protection law.
+- are confident of the processing conditions which allow them to process and share information for safeguarding purposes, including information which is 'special category personal data' - understand that 'safeguarding of children and individuals at risk' is a processing condition that allows practitioners to share special category personal data without consent in certain circumstances - do not provide pupils' personal data where the sharing does not comply with data protection law

 When sharing information staff will ensure they comply with group data protection policies and keep records of disclosures as required by these policies.
 These are available to staff via the United Learning Policies Portal.
-For further information about how the school processes pupil personal data, please see the privacy notice on the website https://www.hanwellfieldscommunityschool.org.uk/
+For further information about how the school processes pupil personal data, please see the privacy notice on the school website.

-What staff should do if they have concerns about a child
+What staff should do if they have concerns about a child?

-If staff (including governors, agency staff and volunteers) have any concerns about a child's welfare they should act immediately and should speak with the School's DSL or DDSL.
+If staff (including governors, agency staff and volunteers) have any concerns about a child's welfare they should act immediately and should speak with the School's Designated Safeguarding Lead (DSL) or Deputy Dedicated Safeguarding Lead (DDSL).
 If, in exceptional circumstances, the DSL or DDSL is not available, this should not delay appropriate action being taken and staff should consider speaking to a member of the senior leadership team and/or take advice from local children's social care.
 In these circumstances, any action taken should be shared with the DSL or DDSL as soon as is practically possible.